By Jessamy Baldwin

 Can you tell me a little about how you got to where you are now?

 After school, I went on to Greenwich University to study communications and worked in London and Guernsey in PR and marketing.
 I realised that I wasn’t passionate about it at all and was bored so decided to do something about it.
 I studied for six months on the side, while working full time for my fitness instructor qualification.
 As soon as I’d finished that, while I was still working, I would fly every second weekend to London for four months to complete my course in Personal Training.
-I was also studying for another qualification that allowed me to teach various group exercise classes at the same time.
+I was also studying for another qualification that allowed me to teach various group exercise classes using fit after 50 techniques at the same time.
 It was a very tiring period often with no breaks, but it was completely worth it.
 I started working for two gyms and GFG part time in the mornings and evenings outside of my regular job.
 I went on holiday to Dubai in December 2015 had an interview at a small fitness centre and moved a few months later for a challenge.
 I worked there for just under a year and then decided there was never a better time to set up my own thing.

 Describe a typical work day for you?